offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 `{bm} /(FreeCAD\/Spreadsheet Workbench\/Expressions)_TOPIC/i`

-In addition to being set to literals, spreadsheet cells and other properties may also be set to expressions.
+In addition to being set to literals, spreadsheet_FC cells and other properties may also be set to expressions.
 An expression executes some piece of logic using basic operators, functions, constants, conditionals, and references to other properties (e.g., other cells or data within a model).
 Operators and functions are unit-aware, requiring a valid combinations of units if supplied.
 For example, `2mm + 4mm` is valid while `2mm + 4` is not.
 This also applies to references to properties that have units (e.g., Pad001.Length + 1 isn't valid because it adds a pure number to a property containing a length - it requires Pad001.Length + 1mm).

 #### Units